DerekJB1987/wats1030-intro-to-unix/nix_scavenger_hunt.md

 * Discover more about this filesystem.
 Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?*

 ```
-I see the list of folders in my current directory.
+I see a list of the folders in my current directory.

 Applications	Documents	Library		Music		Public
 Desktop		Downloads	Movies		Pictures
 ```

 * You can use *options* to modify how a command runs.
 Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?*

+The results are organized in a structure to make it more readable to a user.

 ```
 total 64